kienanrose/RootsFinderJava/README.md

 ## 1. What`s the purpose?
-It`s a Java program that finds roots of polynomials with given degree and factors.
+It`s a Java program that finds complexes of polynomials with given degree and factors.

 ## 2. How to contribute?
 No recommended text editor/IDE (I use IntelliJ Idea but it's really up to you, pal).
 All the source code is in `src/` and tests are in `src/com.korsak.rootsfinder.TestCases.java`.
 Pretty straightforward, eh?